 Defensive Honey Bees

-Defensive honey bees are any bees from a managed hive, colony, apiary, or swarm that exhibit behavior that may jeopardize public safety.
-Defensive honey bee behaviors include, but are not limited to, characteristics of Apis mellifera scutellata (African honey bee subspecies)such as:
+Defensive honey bees are any bees from a colony or swarm that exhibit behavior that may jeopardize public safety.
+Defensive honey bee behaviors include, but are not limited to, characteristics of Apis mellifera scutellata (African honey bee subspecies) such as:

-• Guarding a larger territorial perimeter around the hive in greater numbers than is typical of Apis mellifera (European honey bee species).
+• Guarding a larger territorial perimeter around the hive in greater numbers than is typical of Apis mellifera.

 Honey bees foraging on flowering vegetation is considered normal and desirable.